pulse2percept/pulse2percept/doc/topics/units.rst

 .. versionadded:: 0.10.0

-Many pulse2percept parameters represent physical quantities.
-The :py:mod:`~pulse2percept.units` module adds dimensional checking and automatic conversion while keeping bare numbers fully supported and consistent with older p2p versions.
+The :py:mod:`~pulse2percept.units` module adds dimensional checking and conversion to physical parameters.
+Bare numbers remain valid and use the canonical unit below.

 .. code-block:: python